sagri-tokyo/coords-transformer/README.md

 ## Examples

-Examples of transforming pixel coordinate to latitude and longitude, and vise versa
+Examples of transforming pixel coordinates to latitude and longitude, and vise versa

 ```python
 from coords_transformer.coords_calculation import *